10 Great Magazines That’ll Change How You Learn English

 Reader's Digest

-Perfect if you like: inspiring stories about people.
+Perfect if you like: Inspiring stories about people.

-What you’ll find inside: Reader’s Digest is not actually about books or reading.
-Instead, it is about people.
-Inside you’ll find anecdotes—short, personal articles about things that have happened to people.
 There are stories in simple writing about everything from funny celebrity moments and inspiring personal stories to funny jokes and articles.

-4. Cricket and Cicada
+4. Cricket Media

-Cricket
+Cricket magazine cover

-What you’ll find inside: Cricket and Cicada are literary magazines aimed at teenagers.
-Each issue is full of wonderful short stories and poems, and beautiful illustrations.
 Even though these are technically children’s magazines, they are perfect for learning English because they have high quality writing, with definitions of some of the more difficult words.

 5. TIME and TIME For Kids